DavidNTompkins/windows-databrary-bulk-zip-download/readme.md

    - Alternatively, you can find the volume number displayed on the volume page itself

 3. Open PowerShell:
-   - Press Win + X and select "Windows PowerShell" or "Windows PowerShell (Admin)"
-   - Or search for "PowerShell" in the Start menu and open it
+   - Search for "PowerShell" in the Start menu and open it

 4. Navigate to the directory containing the script:
    ```